HowDoIGitHelp/CMSC57CoursePack/CMSC 57 Course Guide.md

 | 12          | Graphs and Trees (Graphs Structures)                                      | SW (Graphs 1)                         |
 | 13          | Graphs and Trees (Graphs Traversals)                                      | SW (Graphs 2)                         |
 | 14          | Graphs and Trees (Trees)                                                  | SW (Trees)                            |

+## Requirements

+Along with the seatworks, the requiremnts include 2 Long Exams.
+The first Long Exam is scheduled at the end of Linear Introduction to Linear Algebra.
+The second Long Exam is scheduled at the end of the last topic.
+For those students who are unable to get a passing final grade (3.00) after Long Exam 2, they can take a Final Exam with the hopes of increasing their grades.
+This option is only available for students who have a failing standing.

 ## Grade Breakdown